roboogle/gtkmvc3/gtkmvco/docs/manual/observers.rst

         # ...
         return

-Instance :py:obj:`info` in method notification will contain all keyword arguments and associated values which were specified at declaration time::
+Instance :py:obj:`info` in method notification will contain some of the keyword arguments and associated values which were specified at declaration time::

     @Observer.observe('prop2', assign=True, signal=True, foo="a-value-for-foo")
     def notifications(self, model, prop_name, info):
-        print info['assign'] # True
-        print info.signal    # True
-        print info.foo       # "a-value-for-foo"
+        assert info['assign'] xor info.signal
+        assert "a-value-for-foo" == info.foo
         return

+In particular, in each notification call only *one* of the keyword arguments identifying the type of the notification is set.
+All the other keyword arguments are copied as they are.

+Apart from keyword parameters used when declaring the notification method, :py:obj:`info` contains also attributes:

+   * :py:attribute:`model`: the model containing the OP which was changed.
+This is also passed to the notification method as first argument.

+   * :py:attribute:`prop_name`: the name of the OP which was changed.
+This is also passed to the notification method as second argument.

+The standard remaining content of :py:obj:`info` depends on the notification type it is passed along to, and it is listed in detail now.

 Notification types
 ------------------